-On December 13, 2017, RRHI acquired 20% ownership in Taste Central Curators, Inc. (TCCI), operator of BeautyMNL, e-commerce site.
-Accordingly, the Group accounted the acquisition of TCCI using the equity method under investment in associates (Note 13).
-On March 28, 2019, RRHI made additional capital infusion to TCCI amounting to ₱280.00 million, this increases RRHI stake in TCCI from 20% to 30% (Note 13).
+On March 28, 2019, RRHI made additional capital infusion to TCCI amounting to \$\mathbb{P}280.00\$ million, this increases RRHI stake in TCCI from 20% to 30% (Note 13).

 3. Changes in Accounting Policies

 The accounting policies adopted are consistent with those of the previous financial year, except that the Group applied for the first time certain pronouncements, which are effective for annual periods beginning on or after January 1, 2019.
 Adoption of these pronouncements did not have a significant impact on the Group's financial position or performance unless otherwise indicated.